Mindanao cuckooshrike: Ecology and behavior

-This cuckooshrike usually lives in small groups or in mixed-species foraging flocks with other cuckooshrikes such as the Philippine oriole, Black-bibbed cicadabird and Philippine leafbird.
+This cuckooshrike usually lives in small groups or in mixed-species foraging flocks with other cuckooshrikes and other species such as the Philippine oriole, Black-bibbed cicadabird and Philippine leafbird.

 As a newly split species, not much is known about this species itself but based on information about the Bar-bellied cuckooshrike it is also pressumed to mainly eats insects, including caterpillars, mantises, and dragonflies, and figs. Breeds from April to May.
 Nest described as a shallow cup of moss, leaves, roots and mud around 20 meters above the ground.
 Lays 2 pale gray eggs.
 Only the female has been observed feeding the chicks.

 Habitat and conservation status

-Its natural habitat is tropical moist lownland and montane forests up to 2,000 meters above sea level.
+Its natural habitat is tropical moist lowland and montane forests up to 2,000 meters above sea level.
 It is typically found in the canopy.

 This species has yet to be assessed by the International Union for Conservation of Nature.
 However, this species is likely declining.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
 The most affected part of its range is Bohol which only has 4% forest cover remaining.

 Occurs in a few protected areas in Rajah Sikatuna Protected Landscape in Bohol and Samar Island Natural Park in Samar, Pasonanca Natural Park and Mount Apo on Mindanao but actual protection and enforcement from illegal logging and hunting are lax.